nav9/LeggedRobotPyMunk/README.md

 ![Alt text](images/leggedRobotOnTerrain.png?raw=true "Legged Robot")

 # LeggedRobotPyMunk
 A simple legged robot created in PyMunk.
 This was created to test out some scenarios where the physics appeared to behave strangely.
+It involved making the robot move over some obstacles.
+As of now the obstacles are removed.
+To re-enable them, un-comment the `self.createTerrainRandomBoxesLowDense()` line.

 # To run
 Please use Python 3.
+This program used Python 3.9.6.
 Install the following packages:
-* `pip install pygame`
+* `pip install pygame==2.1.2`
-* `pip install pymunk`
+* `pip install pymunk==6.2.1`

 and then run using:
 `python3 main.py`

-# Known issues
-The gravity and y axis are inverted in the newer versions of PyMunk.
-I'm sure you can figure it out and fix it.